jakeshoemaker/scale_ui/README.md

 # A Python User Interface for a scale
 This UI built using Python and the Kivy framework:
-  - It has capabilities to  to interface with any scale that has serial commincation abilitys as well as the ability to configure communication options like:
+  It has capabilities to  to interface with any scale that has serial commincation abilitys as well as the ability to configure communication options like
-  ##bitrate
+  ## bitrate
-  ##parity
+  ## parity
-  ##bytesize
+  ## bytesize
-  ##port
+  ## port
-  ##timeout
+  ## timeout

     This could be used as a template for serial commincations as the settings panel is set up for serial settings.